DWKessler/OvenResults/README.md

 * Assembly 5:
   * Status: This page showcases data from a MySQL database in the form of two Google Charts.
 A page designed for a display in a fixed location by a machine.
 Not intended to be responsive.
 Previous and Next buttons can be used to scroll through the data in time.
     * Techniques:
-      * MySQL queries
+      * MySQL queries.
       * Google Chart formatting and JSON arrays.

 * Multitester:
+  * Devices: This page allows the user to add/delete/edit records from the MySQL database.
+    * Techniques:
-  * Runs/Products/Devices
+      * MySQL queries.